-A second study reported in Psychological Science finds that one in ten gamers under the age of 18 are considered “pathological gamers.”
+A second study reported in Psychological Science finds that 1 in 10 gamers under the age of 18 are considered pathological gamers.
 These players spend twice as much time gaming than non-pathological gamers do, and they receive poorer grades and suffer from attention problems.

 Signs of Video Game Addiction

-Spending too much time gaming doesn’t necessarily mean you have a gaming addiction.
+Spending too much time gaming does not necessarily mean you have a gaming addiction.

 As with other addictions, video game addiction has warning signs.
 It is important to know these signs if you or someone you care about is a constant gamer.

 Signs of a video game addition may include: